Lost Wax TechniqueTradition, technique, and dedication in every step of the process.

 Finishing and Chasing

-All casting and venting channels are removed from the casting, which is then blasted with glass beads.
+All casting and venting channels are removed from the casting, which is then sandblasted with glass beads.
 This is followed by the art of chasing, where the bronze surface is carefully and meticulously worked with tools such as files and abrasives.
 Cavities and seams are welded shut and invisibly retouched, and larger sculptures are assembled.

 Step 7: